Tax Levy

 Common Misunderstandings and Close Contrasts

 Tax levy is not the same as Tax Lien.
-The two belong to the same enforcement family, but they do not describe the same thing.
+The two belong to the same collection family, but a lien is the claim and a levy is the seizure.

 It is also different from a Failure-to-Pay Penalty.
-A penalty increases the liability picture.
-Levy belongs to the collection-enforcement side.
+A penalty increases the account balance.
+A levy is an enforcement action used to collect that balance.

 Knowledge Check